Lung cancers caused by smoking or exposure to secondhand smoke may be prevented by not smoking or by avoiding secondhand

 Continue reading to learn about known lung cancer risks and how to reduce your chances of getting the disease.

 Lung cancer kills more men and women in the United States than any other type of cancer.
 Not all lung cancer causes are known, but Scripps MD Anderson Cancer Center encourages you to learn about potential causes and take steps to reduce known risk factors.

 There is no known way to completely prevent lung cancer, but you can help protect your lungs by reducing your risk factors and increasing protective factors.
 If you have a personal or family history of lung cancer, ask your doctor about how to lower your risk.

 When lung cancer is found early, the likelihood of successful treatment may be greater.
 Found early, lung cancer has a significantly higher cure rate.
 But because lung cancer often doesn’t cause symptoms until it has spread — or symptoms are mistaken for a viral infection or “smoker’s cough” — it can be difficult to detect.
 Only 16% of lung cancer cases are found at an early stage.

-Preventive screening for lung cancer is recommended only for people who are at high risk of developing the disease.
-According to the American Cancer Society, you may be a candidate for preventive lung cancer screening if you meet all of the following criteria:
+At this time, preventive screening for lung cancer is recommended only for people who are at high risk of developing the disease.
+According to the United States Preventive Services Task Force (USPSTF), you are a candidate for preventive lung cancer screening if you are an adult age 50 or older who meets the following criteria:

-- Are either still smoking or have quit smoking within the past 15 years
+- Are currently a smoker or have quit in the past 15 years